 The change of distribution based on the integration of virtual communication as a standard in the world became necessary for healthcare reasons.
-It allowed integrating from end to end the producers of goods and services and their final customers and users.
+It allowed integration from end to end between the producers of goods and services and their final customers and users.

 The Unicist Distribution 4.0 model can be synthesized by:

 - The integration of the value chain from the producer to the consumer or user.
 It implies integrating distributors and clients as part of the organization.

 - The use of a client-centered management model that ensures results, customer orientation, and the generation of value.

 - The development of a virtual relationship model that allows the building of complementary relationships in a virtual environment.

 - The functionality and the operation of an integrated business model need to be transparent and reliable for all the members.

 The business-driven model is based on establishing transparent complementary relationships between the company, the distributors, and the customers/clients.

 This business model is based on establishing the value that needs to be provided by the distributors and sustained by the brand of the provider.
 The core of this distribution model is the assurance of the functionality of the solutions provided.

 This business model is natural in environments where the clients expect a sort of outsourcing process for the provision of goods as a service.
 The expansion of the market is based on the use of market segmentation and the communication of the value added by the distributors.